bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 Functions F0F (front headlight) and F0R (rear headlight) are driven directly by the PIC.
 In most designs these are fixed lights on the circuit board, so the exact current draw is known in advance.
-The resistors are sized to limit the LEDs to approximately 5ma when driven by the 5v output.
+The resistors are sized to limit the LEDs to approximately 3ma when driven by the 5v output.

 Functions F1-F6 are designed to be connected to external device in a "common anode" confuration.
 They are driven by 2N7001 MOSFETs to provide the higher current these external sources may need.
+The 2N7001 is rated for 100ma.

 Vdrive power is provided as a common anode source.
 The MOSFET connects to ground when turned on by the micro-processor.
 A resistor is provided on the gate of each MOSFET to manage